shkherad/rails-activerecord-many-to-many/README.md

 - Make Beck the 'writer' of 'Golden Age'.
 Use beck.song_contributors.build.
 Then beck.save.

-- Make Dave Grohl the guitarist on both Nirvana songs.
+- Make Dave Grohl the drummer on both Nirvana songs.
 Use \<song\>.artists.create here.

 #### Draw the contents of the DB.
 - Draw the contents of each Artist, SongColloborator and Song table in the DB at this point.